Comparison of audio and video baby monitors in a nursery setting.

 6. When Video Might Be a Better Fit

-Choose a video baby monitor if you:
+Consider investing in a video monitor if you:

 7. FAQs About Baby Monitors